-The cystohepatic triangle is jump on the right side by the cystic duct, on the left side by common hepatic duct, and above by inferior surface of the liver.
-The apex of triangle faces downward between the cystic and common hepatic ducts.
-The contents of the triangle are right hepatic artery, cystic artery, and cystic lymph node of Lund.
-It’s in this triangle that majority of aberrant segmental right hepatic ducts and arteries are generally struck.
-The accessory hepatic ducts terminate either into the gallbladder or in the common hepatic duct or even into the bile duct, and areresponsible for oozing of bile from the wound after cholecystectomy.
+The Cystohepatic Triangle is formed between the right side by the cystic duct, on the left side by common hepatic duct, and above by inferior surface of the liver.
+It is a downward-facing triangle between the cystic and common hepatic ducts.
+The triangle comprises of the right hepatic artery, cystic artery, and cystic lymph node of Lund.
+Majority of the aberrant segmental right hepatic ducts and arteries are generally struck in this triangle.
+The accessory hepatic ducts terminate either into the gallbladder or in the common hepatic duct or even into the bile duct, and are responsible for oozing of bile from the wound after cholecystectomy.

-The identification of cystohepatic triangle and its contents helps the surgeon to find the pedicle of gallbladder and its ligation in cholecystectomy.
+The surgeon find out find the pedicle of gallbladder and its ligation in cholecystectomy with the help of the identification of this cystohepatic triangle.
 The mistakes in gallbladder surgery frequently happen from failure to recognize the common versions of the extrahepatic biliary system.
 This takes place particularly when the right hepatic artery in this triangle presents a caterpillarlike loop termed Moynihan’s hump, which may be mistakenly clamped, ligated together with cystic pedicle, and wound leading to profuse bleeding.

 The cystic node of Lund (a solitary node) present in the apical part of the triangle gets the majority of the lymph from gallbladder and is always seen enlarged in cholecystitis.